Real news. Real stories. Real voices.

 Vegas Golden Knights center Zach Aston-Reese, back right, is congratulated after scoring a goal by defenseman Ben Hutton, left, and center Jakub Brabenec in the third period of an NHL preseason hockey game against the Colorado Avalanche, Tuesday, Oct.
 1, 2024, in Denver.

-So what has team management been able to do in the off-season to fill those gaps?
-What can we expect?
+So what has team management been able to do to fill those gaps?
+And what else will be new in the Fortress?

 Guests: Shane Hnidy, former player and broadcaster, Vegas Golden Knights; Kerry Bubolz, president, Vegas Golden Knights